keikai/doc/doc/component-ref.md

 ---
-title: 'Keikaidoc PE Tutorial'
+title: 'Keikai Doc PE Tutorial'
 ---

 # Overview

-Keikaidoc PE is a lightweight rich text editor component.
+Keikai Doc PE is a lightweight rich text editor component.
 It provides essential text editing capabilities and HTML content manipulation.
 This component enables developers to efficiently implement rich text editing functionality in their web applications, with comprehensive support for text formatting, tables, lists, and other standard editing features.